Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 9) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.  ( USING DICTIONARY AND FOR AND WHILE LOOP )

-10) Space Rescue = Rescue the red ships and avoid the rocks  ( USING TURTLE GRAPHICS )
+10) Space Rescue = Rescue the red ships and avoid the rocks  ( USING TURTLE GRAPHICS LIBRARY )